A detailed statistical analysis of the mass profiles of galaxy clusters: Statistical analysis

 \subsection{Constraints on the third parameters}

 Finally, for the three-parameter models we also want to constrain the preferred value of the third parameter.
 Unlike above, this analysis assumes that there is a universal value for the third parameter and attempts to identify that value.
-We use the same priors as in the previous analysis for each model, but now we marginalize over the nuisance parameters $(\log r_{-2}, \log \rho_{-2})$ to find the one-dimensional posterior probability distribution for the third parameter for each cluster.
+We use the same priors as in the previous analysis for the third parameter of each model, but now we marginalize over $(\log r_{-2}, \log \rho_{-2})$ to find the one-dimensional posterior probability distribution for the third parameter for each cluster.
 Then we combine the results from the individual clusters into a joint posterior which is simply the product of the the individual ones.
 We calculate 95\% credible intervals for both the individual and the joint posterior.
 However, we know from the previous analysis that each three-parameter model is preferred by some clusters but not by others.
 Therefore we also use the method of hyper-parameters \citep{2000MNRAS.315L..45L} which allows the contribution from individual data-sets to the joint posterior to be weighted.
 These weights are marginalized over assuming logarithmic priors with the result that in the joint likelihood one replaces

 where $N_i$ is the number of data points in data-set $i$.
-The upshot of all this is that clusters that are not described well by the model do not constrain the parameters as strongly as clusters that are well described.
-The price to pay is that the effective sample size is reduced which, all other things being equal, will lead to wider and more conservative credible intervals.
+The result is that clusters that are not described well by the model do not constrain the parameters as strongly as clusters that are well described.
+The price to pay is that the effective sample size is reduced which, all else being equal, will lead to wider and more conservative credible intervals.